 Some of the most accomplished pro skiers and riders have developed their skills on the famously extreme terrain around California.
-Freeskiing pioneers like the late Shane McConkey made the cliffs of Squaw Valley famous in ski movies, while Olympic champions such as skier Julia Mancuso and snowboarder Chloe Kim got their starts as kids at Squaw and Mountain High, respectively.
+Freeskiing pioneers like the late Shane McConkey made the cliffs of Palisades Tahoe famous in ski movies, while Olympic champions such as skier Julia Mancuso and snowboarder Chloe Kim got their starts as kids at Palisades and Mountain High, respectively.

 This is the state that bred big-mountain skier Cody Townsend, Olympic gold medalist Jonny Moseley, and slopestyle snowboard star Jamie Anderson.
 Many of these athletes came to California for the steep terrain and abundant snowfall the state is known for, but they stayed for one main reason: They fell in love with the vibe, culture, and community of the place.

 Expedition Kirkwood offers guided backcountry tours, avalanche education, and steep-terrain clinics.
-In 2017, Alpenglow Expeditions began offering first-of-its-kind guided side-country tours into previously closed terrain outside the boundary at Squaw Valley, enabling skiers to explore coveted zones like Tram Ridge and National Geographic Bowl.
+In 2017, Alpenglow Expeditions began offering first-of-its-kind guided side-country tours into previously closed terrain outside the boundary at Palisades Tahoe, enabling skiers to explore coveted zones like Tram Ridge and National Geographic Bowl.